bitcoder/xray-testng-extensions/README.md

 2. I ran the tests but the TestNG XML report doesn't contain any information at all that I provided using the Xray related annotations.

-First, make sure you enabled the *XrayListener* listener; second, you need to configure your build tool (e.g., Maven) so that TestNG's XMLReporter can include user-defined attributes at test level; for that, the `generateTestResultAttributes` should be set as true.
+First, make sure you enabled the *XrayListener* listener; second, you need to configure your build tool (e.g., Maven) so that TestNG's XMLReporter can include user-defined attributes at test level; for that, the `generateTestResultAttributes` should be set as true (see above documentation).

-org.testng.reporters.XMLReporter:generateTestResultAttributes=true

 ## Contact